Forgot to Report 1099 Income: Will the IRS Catch It?

 Examples of valid reasons for failing to pay on time include a natural disaster, the death of an immediate family member, or a system issue that delayed an electronic payment.

 As of 2026, the IRS applies first-time penalty abatement automatically to qualifying taxpayers.
-That starts with 2025 tax returns.
+That starts with the 2025 tax returns.
 For older returns, you can request penalty abatement.
 Call the IRS or send Form 843 (Claim for Refund and Request for Abatement) and a copy of the CP notice you received about the unreported 1099.

 Is It a Crime If I Forgot to Include a 1099 on My Tax Return?